DigitalSlideArchive-Legacy/openseadragon-annotations/README.md

 This same functionality can also be used to load previously saved annotations back onto the OSD Canvas.

+So within the OSD code, I generate an instance of my anntoator called

+annotationState()

+Once I drew some annotations I can do;
+currentdataset = annotationState.storeAnnotations()

+##Various functionality
+To clear annotations you can call: annotationState.clearAnnotations()

+# Once I clear the data, if I run

+annotationState.loadAnnotations(currentdataset)

+it will reload the ROI's I just drew.
+ROI's can also be drawn directly if I specify the JSON properly

+Attatched to this object is annotationState.annotations that actually stores the annotation data I just created.

+So after I draw a couple of objects, I issue the following from the javascript console:

+currentDataSet = annotationState.storeAnnotation()
+//This converts the individual annotations into a simpler JSON object for storing on the server.
+I also need  to store additional metadata that actually tells me WHAT image the ROIs were drawn on

 As a simple example, the following code will load four shapes onto the Canvas: